VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_10_Generic_Algorithms/notes.md

         ex:- auto f_it = front_insertor(iter);
              *f_it = 45;  // calls push_front(45), f_it = *f_it

-    - insertor(iter) - returns a insert iterator which when assigned calls insert(iter,val) on a container, repeative        assignments will always call insert(iter, val), (ie) insert always before the same iter. ex:- auto i_it = insertor(iter);
+    - insertor(iter) - returns a insert iterator which when assigned calls insert(iter,val) on a container, repeative        assignments will always call insert(iter, val), (ie) inserts always before the same iter. ex:- auto i_it = insertor(iter);
              *i_it = 45  // calls insert(iter, 45), i_it == *i_it